DSACMS/ospo-guide/content/guidance/procurement.md

 ### Other considerations
 #### Identify all deliverables and asserted restrictions

-<p> For commercial data/software, the contractor needs to provide a copy of the proposed commercial license agreement to the contracting officer prior to contracting;</p>
+For commercial data/software, the contractor needs to provide a copy of the proposed commercial license agreement to the contracting officer prior to contracting;

-<p>For noncommercial data/software, the contractor needs to identify prior to contracting, often in proposals, the data that will be delivered with restrictions (FAR 27.404-3b; DFARS 252.227-7017);</p>
+For noncommercial data/software, the contractor needs to identify prior to contracting, often in proposals, the data that will be delivered with restrictions (FAR 27.404-3b; DFARS 252.227-7017);

-<p>The solicitation and contract must specify delivery of the data package and source code.
-The agency should include additional data requirements clauses in the FAR to permit flexibility in ordering additional deliverables.</p>
+The solicitation and contract must specify delivery of the data package and source code.
+The agency should include additional data requirements clauses in the FAR to permit flexibility in ordering additional deliverables.

 #### Make sure that your contractor holds to the software and data rights requirements, and require the contractor to provide all licenses for software dependencies as part of the deliverables

-<p>Ensure that all deliverables are appropriately marked with the applicable restrictive legends;</p>
+Ensure that all deliverables are appropriately marked with the applicable restrictive legends;

-<p>If contractor omits restrictive markings, data or software delivered without restrictive markings, the Government is deemed to have received unlimited rights in the deliverable (the Government may allow the contractor to correct the error according to certain procedures);</p>
+If contractor omits restrictive markings, data or software delivered without restrictive markings, the Government is deemed to have received unlimited rights in the deliverable (the Government may allow the contractor to correct the error according to certain procedures);

-<p>If delivery is made with restrictive markings that are not authorized by the contract, the marking is characterized as nonconforming (contract contains procedure for correcting nonconforming markings);</p>
+If delivery is made with restrictive markings that are not authorized by the contract, the marking is characterized as nonconforming (contract contains procedure for correcting nonconforming markings);

-<p>Agencies should also require delivery of the source code and other relevant materials and associated documents, which is specified in the contract requirements.</p>
+Agencies should also require delivery of the source code and other relevant materials and associated documents, which is specified in the contract requirements.

 #### Hybrid solutions